1.3 About Deno

 Single Executable

-1. Core Engine: This serves as the foundation for executing TypeScript (TS) and JavaScript (JS) code, forming the heart of Deno's runtime environment.
+Core Engine: Executes TypeScript (TS) and JavaScript (JS) code, forming the runtime environment's foundation.

-9. And More: These are just a few examples; Deno's single executable encompasses various other foundational tools and utilities, catering to diverse developer needs.
+Additional Tools and Utilities: Deno's executable includes various other foundational tools, catering to diverse developer needs.

-Remarkably, Deno's self-contained nature obviates the necessity for additional package managers or tool installations.
-Upon Deno's installation, the entire environment is swiftly acquired and set up as a singular executable.
-Notably, there are no dependencies to fetch and install separately, rendering it a user-friendly solution for both developers and DevOps personnel.
+Notably, Deno's self-contained nature eliminates the need for additional package managers or tool installations.
+Upon installation, the entire environment is set up as a singular executable, with no separate dependencies to fetch and install.
 This streamlined approach enhances the development experience, fostering efficiency and simplicity throughout the software development lifecycle.

 Third-party packages